Karyoplasma/JavaHotADatParser/README.md

 **This program requires Java 8 or newer.**

 Double-clicking the .jar file opens a basic gui where you can edit the entries in the HotA.dat on the fly.
-If you wish to rather use it as a command-line tool, place the HotA.dat you want as you base file into the res folder and run it with `java -jar HDATParser.jar <option> [option-args]`.
+If you wish to rather use it as a command-line tool, place the HotA.dat you want as you base file into the res folder and run it with `java -jar HDATParser.jar <option> [option-args] [--charset-flag]`.
 The options are:

 + **-E**
     + exports all files found into export/files/ and creates a FileList.txt